Skip to main content

 • Prepare the successor.
 Ideally, the successor also has adequate time to learn what has made the agency successful and how to effectively continue operations into the future.
 Current leadership should prioritize passing on their experience and unique operational knowledge about running their agency.
 When confident that the right choice has been made for a successor and they have been properly trained, it’s time to make it official.

 • Communicate the change.
 This process includes clearly informing the business and its employees of the decision of current leadership or ownership stepping down.
 Communicating the change as early as possible can help the agency prepare effectively.
 While outgoing leadership can focus on highlighting any changes, it’s also worthwhile to inform employees of what is not changing.
-Likewise, it’s important to effectively communicate the change to clients and policyholders.
-To ease the transition, agencies can be deliberate about getting ahead of potential partner concerns by providing details on the new leadership.
-These communications should clearly outline the changes—if any—this succession will have on clients and policyholders and why they should continue to expect high standards and a strong relationship with the agency.3
+Likewise, it’s important to effectively communicate the change to clients and policyholders to keep them informed and reassured of continued strength.5

 • Begin the transition.
 Finally, it will be time to begin the transition.
 A plan should be in place by this time, and the agency should be ready to execute the succession process.